One of my core beliefs is that being genuinely helpful to others can feel like you have a superpower.

-OK, no more fluffy exposition -- here is what the framework (the grid that is the physical documentation of my process) looks like:
+Below is what the framework (the grid that is the physical documentation of my process) looks like:

 Now, I bet a few of you are thinking, "Are you serious?
 After all that exposition, this is all you have to show me?"

 I know, it looks very simple on its surface, but its simplicity is deceptive -- so, trust me when I say there is more to it than initially meets the eye.

 Also, not only do I use this process, I've trained others at IMPACT to use this process and tell me they love it, because it helps them quickly orient themselves -- either mentally or in writing, depending on their preference -- before they outline something or start a first draft.